How Much Does a Go-to-Market Specialist Cost in 2026?

 How does GTM specialist pricing compare to hiring a marketing agency for a launch?

 Marketing agencies charge $15,000-40,000/month for launch support, but their scope is typically limited to content, campaigns, and creative execution — not the upstream strategic work of positioning, ICP validation, and sales enablement.
-A GTM specialist through EverestX costs $6,000-15,000/month and covers the full strategic scope.
-For comprehensive launch support, many companies hire a GTM specialist for strategy and use their existing marketing team or a tactical agency for execution — getting better strategic depth at lower total cost.
+A GTM specialist through EverestX is $10–$12/hr full-time (~$1,700–$2,100/mo) or $14–$16/hr part-time (~$1,200–$1,400/mo) and covers the full strategic scope — a fraction of agency cost, with the rate within each band depending on experience and skills, and no upfront, hiring, or platform fees.
+For comprehensive launch support, many companies hire a GTM specialist for strategy and use their existing marketing team or a tactical agency for execution — getting better strategic depth at far lower total cost.

 Ready to Hire a Go-to-Market Specialist?